grgrover/ReactWebAppTemplate/README.md

 ## To Initiate Developement

-Please navigate to .../ReactWebAppTemplate/webAppTemplate
+Please navigate in your terminal to .../ReactWebAppTemplate/webAppTemplate
 ```
   npm install
  ```
-Then initialize the Vite client.
+Then, initialize the Vite client.
  ```
   npm run dev
 ```
-Create a .env file using example.env and fill out the desired PORT for the Express server.

 Then start the Express server in a separate terminal.
 ```
   npm run server
 ```

+Navigate to http://localhost:5173 to view the application.